 - Delicious farm-to-table restaurant (order the honey cardamom duck)

-- Relaxing down day after our Kanc adventures
+- A real down day after our Kanc adventures

-You could also explore nearby cideries or shops, but honestly, we used this stop to slow down, paddle on the lake, and drink wine in their cozy dining room.
+You could also explore nearby cideries or shops, but we used this stop to slow down, paddle on the lake, and drink wine in their cozy dining room.
+No regrets.

 Stop 5: Stowe, Vermont